 Workers’ Comp and State Disability

 State disability and workers’ compensation are related, except the former is for state employees only.
 Essentially, if the state employee has vested benefits with the state and has a significant workers’ compensation claim, there might be numerous benefits to settling the case.
 However, because these laws are nuanced and complex, it is often recommended to consult with a well-versed lawyer before deciding how to proceed.

 Workers’ Compensation Time Limits

-Under North Carolina law you must adhere to the time limits specified in the statute in order to preserve your right to the workers’ compensation fund.
-You must notify your employer both orally and in writing within 30 days, and you must file your claim with the North Carolina Industrial Commission within two years of your accident or of learning about your occupational disease diagnosis.
+Under North Carolina law, you must adhere to the time limits specified in the statute to preserve your right to workers’ compensation benefits.
+This means notifying your employer orally and in writing within 30 days and filing your claim with the North Carolina Industrial Commission within two years of your accident or the date you discovered your injury or illness.

 Again, our team is always on hand to answer your questions and help ensure all paperwork is filed on time per workers’ compensation laws.
 We can help you meet these requirements, even taking command of the process to protect your benefits.